ecliman/shipmentmanagement/README.md

 # shipmentmanager

+Used for a small 3PL shipping logistics operation to make our day to day tasks more manageable

 ################################################################################################################
 #haven't updated the following features to github - new employee handling with tags, more encapsulation of roles
 #I.E, script is no longer run through one sheet - there is a master, an admin and an employee sheet